bytecodealliance/cargo-component/docs/design/registries.md

 `cargo-component` will support expressing dependencies on the following package
 types:

-* `wit` - a binary-encoded wit document defining any number of interfaces and worlds; a wit package describes component model _types_.
+* `wit` - a binary-encoded WIT document defining any number of interfaces and worlds; a WIT package describes component model _types_.

 * `component` - a binary-encoded WebAssembly component; a component package contains an _implementation_ (i.e. code) in addition to describing component